A new group of low-spin $50-70M_\odot$ Black Holes and the high pair-instability mass cutoff

-The first gravitational-wave transient catalog (GWTC-1) resulted in a preliminary hint for a cutoff in the primary mass distribution at $\sim 45 {\rm M_\odot}$ \citep{2019PhRvX...9c1040A}, which however has been challenged by the more massive black holes identified in subsequent observations.
-Considering the plausible presence of a high-mass BH component resulting from hierarchical mergers \cite{2020PhRvL.125j1102A,2021NatAs...5..749G,2021ApJ...915L..35K}, Wang et al. \cite{2021ApJ...913...42W} identified a cutoff feature at $m_{\rm c}\approx 50M_\odot$ in the GWTC-2 data, and interpreted it as the $M_{\rm low}$, in view of its consistency with the stellar evolution models (see also \cite{2021ApJ...916L..16B}).
-Motivated by such a progress, in 2022 Wang et al. \cite{2022ApJ...941L..39W} further constructed phenomenological models containing two subpopulations, and found out that the black holes in GWTC-3 can indeed be well described by two components characterized by their different mass/spin features.
-In the dedicated analysis focusing on spin magnitudes, it turns out that the spin amplitude of component BHs can be divided into two groups with a division mass $m_{\rm d}=46.1^{+5.6}_{-5.1}M_\odot$ \citep{2022ApJ...941L..39W}, comparable to the cutoff mass $m_{\rm c}$ in \cite{2021ApJ...913...42W}, and has been taken as the signature of the PISN.
-This two subpopulation scenario, and in particular, the presence of a truncated mass of the low-mass/spin sub-population at $\approx 45M_\odot$ have been further supported by Li et al. \cite{2024PhRvL.133e1401L} using a flexible mixture model for the component-mass versus spin-magnitude distribution of GWTC-3 BHs.
+The first gravitational-wave transient catalog (GWTC-1) resulted in a preliminary hint for a cutoff in the primary mass distribution at $\sim 45 {M_\odot}$ \cite{2019PhRvX...9c1040A}, which however has been challenged by the more massive black holes identified in subsequent observations.
+Considering the plausible presence of a high-mass BH component resulting from hierarchical mergers \cite{2020PhRvL.125j1102A,2021NatAs...5..749G,2021ApJ...915L..35K}, Wang et al. found that a cutoff feature at $m_{\rm c}\approx 50M_\odot$ could exist in the GWTC-2 data \cite{2021ApJ...913...42W}, and interpreted it as $M_{\rm low}$, in view of its consistency with stellar evolution models (see also \cite{2021ApJ...916L..16B}).
+Motivated by such progress, in 2022 Wang et al. \cite{2022ApJ...941L..39W} further constructed phenomenological models containing two subpopulations, and found out that the black holes in GWTC-3 can indeed be well described by two components characterized by their different mass/spin features.
+In the dedicated analysis focusing on spin magnitudes, it turns out that the spin amplitude of component BHs can be divided into two groups with a division mass $m_{\rm d}=46.1^{+5.6}_{-5.1}M_\odot$ \cite{2022ApJ...941L..39W}, comparable to the cutoff mass $m_{\rm c}$ in \cite{2021ApJ...913...42W}, and has been taken as the signature of the PISN.
+This two-subpopulation scenario in which the low-mass/spin sub population truncates a at $\approx 45M_\odot$ has been further supported by Li et al. \cite{2024PhRvL.133e1401L} using a flexible mixture model for the component-mass versus spin-magnitude distribution of GWTC-3 BHs.
 Owing to their robust analysis, those authors interpreted this as evidence for the pair-instability explosions of massive stars.
-Subsequent studies with the same dataset have obtained similar results using different approaches \citep{2024ApJ...977...67L,2024arXiv240601679P,2024ApJ...975...54G,2025PhRvL.134a1401A,2025ApJ...987...65L}.
+Subsequent studies with the same dataset have obtained similar results using different approaches \cite{2024ApJ...977...67L,2024arXiv240601679P,2024ApJ...975...54G,2025PhRvL.134a1401A,2025ApJ...987...65L,2025arXiv250819208M}.